crowley-io/pack/README.md

 ### Compose

 The **compose** module create a Docker images using the current working directory as _"context"_ with its `Dockerfile`.
-In order to maintain a clean Docker environment, if an image exists with the same name and tag _(or repository)_, it will be removed.
+Also, its highly recommended to keep a lightweight image with only your runtime dependencies in a minimal way.

-Furthermore, a _packer_ is an image used to build your project with your development dependencies, in contrast with an image created with _compose_ that should only contains your - minimal - runtime dependencies.
+> **NOTE:** In order to maintain a clean Docker environment, if an image exists with the same name and tag _(or repository)_, it will be removed.

 ### Publish